lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 ## Bouldering Predictions

-With a dataset of nearly 600 climbers, I could train a model[^models] to predict the hardest V grade each climber had reached given their strength metrics and training habits.
+With a dataset of nearly 600 climbers, I could train <abbr class="float-notes" title="Several in fact, of various kinds: I started with linear regression, went to 2-4 layer dense neural networks before finally trying on random forests then boosted trees (which, of course, are usually best for this kind of tabular data).
+I trained many of each kind and settled on the model type that gave the most consistent feature importance estimates.">a model</abbr> to predict the hardest V grade each climber had reached given their strength metrics and training habits.
 Shockingly, the model was better than expected with some regression to the mean (that is, low V grade climbers were predicted high, while high V grade climbers were predicted low) with typical errors ~1-2 V grades.

-[^models]: Several in fact, of various kinds: I started with linear regression, went to 2-4 layer dense neural networks before finally trying on random forests then boosted trees (which, of course, are usually best for this kind of tabular data).
-I trained many of each kind and settled on the model type that gave the most consistent feature importance estimates.

 In predicting each of the reported bouldering grades, the model can be assessed for how important it found each feature of the climber.
 In nearly every model I trained for every grade, the most important feature is number of years climbed.
 After all: